Capabilities

-DA Smith conducts 2D and 3D in situ stress measurements in rock and concrete via the United States Bureau of Mines (USBM) borehole deformation gage (BDG) or Commonwealth Scientific and Industrial Research Organisation (CSIRO) hollow inclusion cell (HI Cell) methods.
+DA Smith conducts in situ stress measurements in rock and concrete by both the 2D United States Bureau of Mines (USBM) borehole deformation gage (BDG) method and 3D Commonwealth Scientific and Industrial Research Organisation (CSIRO) hollow inclusion cell (HI Cell) method.
+Both methods are used extensively in the civil and mining industries to characterize stress in rock masses and concrete structures as part of engineering studies.

 We measure rock stress via the two most common types of overcoring which utilize either the USBM borehole deformation gauge or the CSIRO hollow inclusion cell.
 Both instruments measure strain relief in the borehole wall of a pilot hole (1.5-inch-diameter) as it is overcored using a larger diameter (6-inch-diameter) bit.